ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 You can set multiple variables with the same name in many different places.
 When you do this, Ansible loads every possible variable it finds, then chooses the variable to apply based on variable precedence.
 In other words, the different variables will override each other in a certain order.

-Some behavioral parameters can be set in variables and also in Ansible configuration, as command-line options, and using playbook keywords.
-In general, if the same parameter is set by a variable and by another method, the variable takes precedence, so that host-specific settings can override the more general settings.
-For examples and more details on the precedence of these various settings, see :ref:`general_precedence_rules`.

 Teams and projects that agree on guidelines for defining variables (where to define certain types of variables) usually avoid variable precedence concerns.
 We suggest that you define each variable in one place: figure out where to define a variable, and keep it simple.
-However, this is not always possible.
+For examples, see :ref:`variable_examples`.

+Some behavioral parameters that you can set in variables you can also set in Ansible configuration, as command-line options, and using playbook keywords.
+For example, you can define the user Ansible uses to connect to remote devices as a variable with ``ansible_user``, in a configuration file with ``DEFAULT_REMOTE_USER``, as a command-line option with ``-u``, and with the playbook keyword ``remote_user``.
+If you define the same parameter in a variable and by another method, the variable overrides the other setting.
+This approach allows host-specific settings to override more general settings.
+For examples and more details on the precedence of these various settings, see :ref:`general_precedence_rules`.

 Understanding variable precedence
 ---------------------------------

 Ansible does apply variable precedence, and you might have a use for it.
-Here is the order of precedence from least to greatest (the last listed variables winning prioritization):
+Here is the order of precedence from least to greatest (the last listed variables override all other variables):

   #. command line values (for example, ``-u my_user``, these are not variables)
   #. role defaults (defined in role/defaults/main.yml) [1]_